Blockchain is promising to do for value what the internet has done for information.

 While blockchain is often heralded as being “trustless” in nature, the reality is a bit more nuanced.
 On the the Internet of Value, trust is still required — but instead of trusting human instincts, we’re putting our trust in cryptography and mathematically proven, secure algorithms.
 This means that businesses will now be able to secure their records without fearing a debilitating hack, and individuals can transfer items of value quickly and seamlessly.
 Imagine being able to digitally send someone a title to your house after selling it, and then receiving payment instantly — or submitting your vote for President from the comfort of your living room, without fear of having your data hacked.
 These use cases (and many more) are all possible with this secure technology.

 What’s more, transacting on the Internet of Value is fast.
 Transfers of more complicated assets (like real estate or intellectual property) can now take just minutes, instead of potentially months of paperwork.
 In this peer-to-peer environment, intermediaries required to conduct such transactions in the physical world are removed, while the transaction remains extremely secure in the process.
 The transactions conducted over the Internet of Value are immutable, verifiable, and incredibly streamlined from a process perspective.
-That said, blockchain certainly has its own scalability issues, but these engineering challenges will be solved over time — and here at Unitychain, we believe we’ve actually solved for these scalability challenges sooner than expected.
+That said, blockchain certainly has its own scalability issues, but these engineering challenges will be solved over time.

 Exchanging assets has traditionally required a middleman such as a bank or credit card company in order to establish trust — and as it turns out, the economy of trust is big business.
 The cost of the trust economy is conservatively estimated to be $29 trillion, and that makes sense when thinking about the amount of time businesses around the world invest in online corporate security alone and considering the amount of people that have been hacked recently (100s of millions).
 Blockchain can help reduce this cost of trust by ensuring that all data recorded is algorithmically verified and secured, and this represents significant cost savings to any company facilitating its business online.
 The Internet of Value doesn’t need a middleman to function, and that decreases risk for all while increasing performance for businesses and individuals alike.